 - How do I interpret the results?

-For more information regarding your well please check out the well educated program at Montana State University Extension
+For more information regarding your well please check out the "well educated" program at Montana State University Extension.
+Also check out the well and septic videos.

 |Good record keeping is essential to help protect the health of your household and the environment.
 These folders provide an easy, practical way to keep records of private wells and septic tanks.
 These folders also contain a description of typical systems (e.g. septic systems), suggestions for maintenance, tables for critical dates, and other important information to help keep systems operating efficiently.|